Kyle Eckel: Early life and education

+Navy Career

+Eckel was administratively separated from the Navy a year after graduation from the Naval Academy under circumstances that have never been clear.
+Eckel, who had a practice deal with the Patriots while on active duty, was signed by the Miami Dolphins in 2006 but did not play that year.
+He was billed more than $96,000 for his Naval Academy tuition.

 Professional career

-First stint with Patriots
+New England Patriots (first stint)

 Eckel was signed by the New England Patriots as an undrafted free agent on April 26, 2005.
 He was waived by the team on September 3.

 Miami Dolphins

 Eckel was claimed off waivers by the Miami Dolphins and subsequently placed on the Reserve/Military list on September 7, 2005, just days after being claimed by the Dolphins.

 The Dolphins received a roster exemption for Eckel after his return to the team, allowing him to practice without counting against roster limits.
 He was not activated during the season, and was an exclusive rights free agent in the 2007 offseason.
 He was re-signed to a one-year contract on March 19, 2007, but released on September 1 during final cuts.

-Second stint with Patriots
+New England Patriots (second stint)

 Eckel was signed to the Patriots' practice squad on September 3, 2007, at a salary of $125,000, significantly higher than that season's base salary for practice squad players ($79,900).

 He was promoted to the active roster on October 1 against the Cincinnati Bengals.
 Eckel made his regular season debut in that Monday Night Football contest, playing on special teams for much of the game, recording one tackle and getting his first carry (for three yards) in the fourth quarter.
 He scored his first NFL touchdown in the final minute of the Patriots' Week 6 game against the Dallas Cowboys, and a second in their Week 10 rout of the Buffalo Bills.
 In the Week 9 game between the undefeated Patriots and undefeated Indianapolis Colts, Eckel led all players with three special teams tackles in a Patriots 24–20 win and received special teams player of the game honors.

 The Patriots released Eckel on August 26, 2008, in the first round of preseason cuts.
 He was re-signed to the Patriots roster on September 15, 2008, the day after their Week 2 game.
 The Patriots again released Eckel on September 22.